mrjameshamilton/klox/README.md

     --useInterpreter, -i -> use interpreter instead of JVM compiler when executing --debug -> enable debugging
-    --dumpClasses, -d -> dump textual representation of classes (instead of executing) --help, -h -> Usage info
+    --dumpClasses, -d -> dump textual representation of classes (instead of executing) --args, -arg -> additional arguments to pass to the klox program { String }
+    --help, -h -> Usage info
 ```